Triangle-MX/Triangle-3.0/README.md

 </ul>

 #### License Disclaimer
 The "License" just shown is <strong>not</strong> the complete version of the Creative Commons Attribution-ShareAlike 4.0 International Public License, it is <strong>just a summary</strong>.
-You may find the complete license on the <code>LICENSE.txt</code> file.
+You may find the complete license on the <code>LICENSE</code> file or <a href="https://creativecommons.org/licenses/by-sa/4.0/">here</a>.